unraid/docs/docs/unraid-api.md

 ### Error handling

-When an error occurs, the API returns a structured GraphQL error response.
+When an error occurs, the API returns a structured %%GraphQL|graphql%% error response.

 Common error types include: